angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 }
 ```

-Now let's enhance our `submit` function to use this service:
+Now let's enhance our `submit` function to use this service.
+Once finished, we call our `reset()` method with calls the same on our form model, to reset the submition state and also states like `touched()`.

 ```typescript
 // ...